ocsigen/lwt/README.md

 - The current manual can be found [here][manual].
 - Mirage has a nicely-written [Lwt tutorial][mirage-tutorial].
 - An example of a [simple server][counter-server] written in Lwt.
-- [Concurrent Programming with Lwt][rwo-lwt] is a great source of Lwt examples.
+- [Concurrent Programming with Lwt][rwo-lwt] is a nice source of Lwt examples.
   They are translations of code from the excellent Real World OCaml, but are just as useful if you are not reading the book.
 - Some examples are also available in Lwt's [`doc/examples`][examples].